Clint Hill's ghost goal – History

 Wednesday, 17th Feb 2016 18:10 by Clive Whittingham

 Memorable matches between QPR and Bolton are like insightful pieces of punditry from Michael Owen, but there's one recent meeting which sticks in the craw whenever these sides come together in Lancashire.

 QPR 4 Bolton Wanderers 3, Saturday October 3, 2015, Championship

-Rangers had also scored right at the death when the sides met in a thriller at Loftus Road earlier that season.
+Bolton are yet to win an away match this season but came close to doing so at Loftus Road at the start of October in a mad match settled right at the death.
 The struggling visitors surged into a two goal lead when first Gary Madine and then Liam Feeney scored in the opening 11 minutes, but a powerful header from Jay Emmanuel-Thomas immediately halved the deficit and, crucially, kept the home crowd from turning.
 Leroy Fer marked his comeback from injury by bundling in a goal on the stroke of half time and when Tjaronn Chery scored on the hour it seemed like a memorable comeback was complete.
 Typically rank defending allowed Wellington Silva to dash those hopes by making it 3-3 five minutes from time but deep into added minutes at the end of the match Emmanuel-Thomas beat two men with a neat turn and then whipped a powerful winner in from long range.